Don't Pass@k: A Bayesian Framework for Large Language Model Evaluation: Bayesian Framework for Evaluating LLM Performance

 \subsubsection{Ranking with Uncertainty}

-In \secref{subsec:Bayesian_Uncertainty}, we described how uncertainty estimates from the Bayesian approach can be used to evaluate the relative performance of two models.
+In \Cref{subsec:Bayesian_Uncertainty}, we described how uncertainty estimates from the Bayesian approach can be used to evaluate the relative performance of two models.
 Here, we extend these ideas to incorporate uncertainty into the ranking of multiple models.
 We do this via our biased-coin LLM mimics, which we denote LLM$_\beta$ for $\beta=1,\ldots,11$, described in the previous section.
-To incorporate a chosen confidence interval in the ranking, we order their $\mu$ values from highest to lowest, choose the appropriate $z$ threshold (for example $z = 1.645$ for 95\% confidence in the ranking), and assign two consecutive methods the same ranking if the absolute $z$-score falls below this threshold.
+To incorporate a chosen credible interval in the ranking, we order their $\mu$ values from highest to lowest, choose the appropriate $z$ threshold (for example $z = 1.645$ for 95\% CI in the ranking), and assign two consecutive methods the same ranking if the absolute $z$-score falls below this threshold.

 The first row of Table~\ref{tab:sim_ranking} shows the underlying gold standard ranking for all the LLM mimics, since in this case we know the true $\bar{\pi}$ values.
 Note the tie between LLM$_4$ and LLM$_5$, because their $\bar{\pi} = 0.3642$ is the same.
-The second row shows the \unibayes{80} ranking without a confidence interval (CI) and the third row shows \unibayes{80} incorporating the $95\%$ CI.
+The second row shows the \unibayes{80} ranking without a credible interval (CI) and the third row shows \unibayes{80} incorporating the $95\%$ CI.
 The \unibayes{80} ranking without CI aligns with the gold standard, except for two differences: the order of $\mathrm{LLM}_{10}$ and $\mathrm{LLM}_{9}$ is swapped, and the tie between $\mathrm{LLM}_{5}$ and $\mathrm{LLM}_{4}$ is not captured, which is expected since this ranking relies solely on $\mu$ estimates without accounting for uncertainty $\sigma$.
 In contrast, the third row, which incorporates the CI, reveals multiple ties across several models.
 Interestingly, $\mathrm{LLM}_{10}$ and $\mathrm{LLM}_{9}$ are now indistinguishable at the $95\%$ CI.
 Despite the fact that $N=80$ would be an atypically large number of trials for an actual LLM evaluation, it is insufficient to confidently distinguish the small performance difference ($\bar{\pi} = 0.608$ vs. 0.6213) between the two models.